-Your site must be at least AA compliance.
-This means that you must comply with all guidelines for both A and AA levels.
+Out of all the ADA compliance levels, your site must be at least AA compliance.
+This means that you must comply with all guidelines for website accessibility levels.

 First thing is first, audit your website for free for accessibility issues.
 Our scanner will not only find the issues, it will also give simple explanations on the problems and multiple ways on how to solve it.